 Although some associate degrees in health care administration are available, most students interested in a career in health care management begin with a bachelor's degree in the field.
 Most hospital management careers require a master's degree or higher in health care management; however, some positions may be available to graduates of associate or bachelor's degree programs in the field.
-Ph.D. programs are also available.
+Ph.D. programs are also available and usually require a thesis.

 Associate of Science in Health Care Administration